Taking control of your anxiety

 Gratitude for the brain and body

 Only, meeting your friend for lunch is not a threat to your life.
 Neither is going out for dinner this evening.
-Oh, and the work meeting, that is not a threat to your life either.
+Oh, and the work meeting, that’s not a threat to your life either.
 Just for the record, neither is you not becoming the person your parents expect you to be.

 The more aware you are of yourself, the more you can take control of yourself.